Motorola Moto X full review

 iOS 7 running on the iPhone 5C feels smooth and responsive.
 Apps and web pages load swiftly, and panning around Apple Maps isn't jerky at all.
 It feels like you're using an up-to-date smartphone despite the year-old components.

 We're not going to get into the benchmark game here because it isn't helpful: both the iPhone 5C and the Moto X are fast and responsive phones.
 If it matters to you have the best spec, opt for the Moto X, but you won't notice any difference in real-world terms.
-(See also: 17 best smartphones: The best phone you can buy in 2014.)
+(See also: Best smartphones: The best phone you can buy in the UK.)

 Moto X vs iPhone 5C: Storage